 - Never take and send an image of yourself because you were pressured, even from someone you care about.

 - If a stranger (or possibly even someone you know) asks you to take a revealing picture, it could be a scam that could lead to further demands and threats (“sextortion”).
-Do not respond and consider reporting it to the police and the CyberTipLine (800) 843-5678).
+Do not respond and consider reporting it to the police and, if it involves a person under 18, the CyberTipLine (800) 843-5678).
 It could be a criminal who has exploited other people so you’re helping others by alerting authorities.

 - If someone does post, distribute or threaten to distribute nude, intimate or sexually explicit images of you without your permission, consider contacting law enforcement or an attorney.
 Many states have laws specifically designed to prosecute “revenge porn” cases and to protect and compensate victims.

 - Consider contacting a victim hotline or advocacy service such as the Cyber Civil Rights Initiative or the National Organization for Victim Assistance.
 If a minor is a victim, contact the National Center for Missing and Exploited Children.

 - If a minor (person under 18) is depicted in the image, it could be considered “child pornography,” which can be a very serious crime, especially if an adult is involved or if there is any type of coercion.